PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 * could slide in directions of Spaces labeled "x", only able to Capture under certain circumstances
 * could Leap to Spaces labeled "y", only able to Capture under certain circumstances
 #### Capture of a Chancellor
-If a Chancellor is Captured by a Player other than the Player Controlling that Chancellor, the Player who Captured it gains a Chancellor as a Nominated Reinforcement.
-Nominated Reinforcements may be placed in the Territory of the Player Controlling them as a turn.
-Outside of Party Mode, they may not be placed when the Player Controlling them is in Check.
+If a Chancellor is Captured by a Player other than the Player Controlling that Chancellor, the Player who Captured it gains a Chancellor as a Full-depth Reinforcement.
+Full-depth reinforcements are explained later.
 ### Paramilitant
 The Paramilitant Moves without Capturing 1 Square Forwards along a Rook Line or Captures 1 Square Forwards along Bishop Lines.
 It must Promote to Agent if it reaches its Opponent's Back Rank.
 It can Capture *en passant* like a Medieval Pawn.
 ||||